Christianity and Critical Race Theory

-Critical Race Theory (CRT) has become a lightning rod in American politics and evangelical Christianity.
-This book offers a critical but constructive and sympathetic introduction to CRT written from a perspective rooted in Scripture and Christian theology.
-The authors take us beyond caricatures and misinformation to consider how CRT can be an analytical tool to help us understand persistent inequality and injustice--and to see how Christians and churches working for racial justice can engage CRT in faithful and constructive ways.
+Critical race theory has become a lightning rod in contemporary American politics and evangelical Christianity.
+This irenic book offers a critical but constructive and sympathetic introduction written from a perspective rooted in Scripture and Christian theology.
+The authors take us beyond caricatures and misinformation to consider how critical race theory can be an analytical tool to help us understand persistent inequality and injustice--and to see how Christians and churches working for racial justice can engage it in faithful and constructive ways.

-The authors explore aspects of CRT that resonate with well-trod Christian doctrine but also that challenge or are corrected by Christian theology.
-They also address the controversial connection that critics see between CRT and Marxism.
+The authors explore aspects of critical race theory that resonate with well-trod Christian doctrine but also that challenge or are corrected by Christian theology.
+They also address the controversial connection that critics see between critical race theory and Marxism.
 Their aim is to offer objective analysis and critique that go beyond the debates about social identity and the culture wars and aid those who are engaging the issues in Christian life and ministry.
-Reflection/discussion questions, exercises, a glossary of key CRT terms, and suggested readings make the book helpful for students or small groups.
+The book includes a helpful glossary of key terms.

 1. Creation: Community Cultural Wealth and the Glory and Honor of the Nations

 2. Fall: Sin and Racism--the Ordinary Businesses of Society

 Conclusion: Made to Be Image Bearers